Linuxfabrik/lfops/roles/bind/README.md

 # Ansible Role bind

 This role installs and configures [bind](https://www.isc.org/bind/) as a DNS server.
+Currently, it only supports standalone configurations, no primary-replica configuration.

 FQCN: linuxfabrik.lfops.bind